CyVerse-learning-materials/SciApps_guide/step2.rst

 Viewing and Accessing Data
 --------------------------

 SciApps uses CyVerse Data Store for user data management.
 After logging into SciApps with your CyVerse credentials, you get permission to read from a special directory in your data store named "sci_data".
 If you put files into that directory, you can see them on SciApps and use them for analysis.
+You can use `Discovery Environment<https://learning.cyverse.org/projects/discovery-environment-guide/en/latest/>`_ for uploading files less than 1.9 GB.

 ----